Ambum stone: Artifact damaged

-In May 2000, the artifact was damaged while it was on loan to the Museum of African Arts, Pacific and Indian.
+In May 2000, the artifact was damaged while it was on loan to the Musée d'Arts Africains, Océaniens et Amérindiens.
 It broke into three main segments: the head, the body, and a chip off the head.
 Additionally, the artifact incurred several minor chips and surface bruises.
 It was later restored using adhesive and an inpaint to match the finish.